COMPETITION REGULATIONS

 2. The game referee has been advised of the injury and noted details on the score card and

-The injured player must report the injury to the insurance provider - Sportscover, within 30 days.
-They will be required to complete an Insurance Claim Form Request.
+3. The injured athlete must report the injury to the insurance provider - Sportscover, ideally within 30 days.
+Marsh (TFA’s insurance broker) advise you have 120 days after your accident or injury occurring to lodge your claim.
+Injured athlete’s will be required to complete an Insurance Claim Form Request.

 1. Act of God;